tytydraco/yessleep/out/Im_A_Contract_Worker_For_A_Secret_Corporation_That_Hunts_Supernatural_Creatures_Not_A_Walk_In_The_Park.md

 Aside from some recent graffiti, nothing appeared out of place around the park or the trial.
 My legs ached from all the walking.
 I spent a few hours sitting on a bench almost wanting for something to happen.

-I found out the hard way if I focused hard way not use my talent of seeing traces of magic after my leg treatments.
+I found out the hard way not to use my talents of seeing magic after my leg treatments.
 The migraines I got did not mix well with the leg pain, making them both unbearable.
 Speaking of something unbearable, my phone kept going off because August figured out how to send GIFs.
 I should have blocked him.
 He would on occasion send a good cat gif in the mess of other memes that made it worth letting his messages go through.

 “Is your girlfriend worried about you?”